sensu/sensu-docs/content/sensu-go/5.16/getting-started/learn-sensu.md

 For each of the mutator, timeout, type, runtime assets, and command prompts, just press `return`.

-Use sensuctl to confirm that the keepalive handler now includes the is_incident filter:
+Use sensuctl to confirm that the keepalive handler now includes the is_incident event filter:

 {{< highlight shell >}}
 sensuctl handler info keepalive